LlamaSantos/react_day3/README.md

 Some side notes before we get started.
 * This project will contain a lot of bootstrap boilerplate.
 Feel free to remove this and create your own if you'd like.
 * Notice the original file structure is just like every other project we've done thus far with a few additions.
 One of those additions is that our public folder has an images folder which has a "spritesheet.png" file in it.
 This, as you've probably guessed, is just a sprite sheet of all the images we'll be using in this app.
 If you're new to "Sprites", quickly read [THIS](http://css-tricks.com/css-sprites/) article to get caught up to speed.
 It should take you no more than 5 minutes.
 * You'll need to create your own Firebase account and new project.
 To do that head over to [Firebase.com](firebase.com) and sign up for an account.
 Once you sign up and login, you'll be taken to your dashboard where you can create a new app.
-For now, just create a new app in firebase.
+For now, create a new app in Firebase, then click on the "Login and Auth" section of your firebase and then click the box that says "Enable Email & Password Authentication".
+This will allow us to use email and password authentication in our firebase.
 * This project is intentionally rather large.
 If you don't get done, don't sweat it.
 The biggest thing to remember is that you're here to learn, which is usually a by product of finishing the repo.
 If you don't get done but you feel comfortable with authenticated routes, routing, and some basic firebase functions, you're in a good spot.

 ###Step 1: Code Architecture